Completion and deficiency problems: Completing Steiner triple systems and other block designs

 \begin{theorem} For every integer $k\geq 3$ there exists an integer $n_0 > 0$ and a positive constant $\gamma$ such that every graph $G$ with $n\geq n_0$ vertices and minimum degree $\delta(G)\geq (1-\gamma) n$, satisfying $\binom{k}{2}|e(G)$ and $k-1|d(v)$ for every $v \in G$, has a $K_k$-decomposition. \end{theorem}

-It is worth mentioning that currently best known bounds on the value of $\gamma$ in Theorem \ref{thm:gust} are due to Dross~\cite{dross2016fractional} ($k = 3$) and Montgomery~\cite{montgomery2017fractional} ($k \ge 4$).
+It is worth mentioning that currently best known bounds on the value of $\gamma$ in Theorem \ref{thm:gust} are due to Dross~\cite{dross2016fractional} ($k = 3$) and Montgomery~\cite{montgomery2017fractional} ($k \ge 4$) together with result from \cite{GKLMO}, which implies that the decomposition threshold for cliques equals its fractional relaxation.
 As $\gamma$ only has an impact on the value of $\eps$ in Theorem \ref{thm:kkdecomp}, either of these theorems serve our purpose.

 The following lemma directly implies Theorem~\ref{thm:kkdecomp}.

 \begin{lemma} For every integer $k\geq 3$ there exist $\varepsilon, n_0 > 0$ such that the following holds.
 Let $G$ be a graph obtained from the complete graph on $n \ge n_0$ vertices by deleting $r \le \eps n^2$ edge-disjoint copies of $K_k$.
 Then there exists some $t \leq 7k^{2}\sqrt{r}$ such that $G\ast K_t$ has a $K_k$-decomposition. \end{lemma} \begin{proof}